 60 years of experience at WD-40 results in this product which dries quickly, but still lubricates well.
 It’s functional for home use, as well as industrial areas.

 The manufacturers of this 3-in-one door lube thought about everything.
 You don’t have to be concerned about a huge mess whenever it’s time to maintain your garage door.
 Even the design of the bottle, which has a hinged straw, is specifically designed to assist you in having a clean lubricating process.

 In addition, this type of lubricant is a quick-drying substance.
 If the lubricant doesn’t stay wet for a long time, you can instantly start using your door again, without fearing that residue will form.
 The lubricant will protect the mechanisms, but not make them sticky to touch.

 Users of the product love how the thin straw helps to spray hard-to-reach places.
 Unfortunately, the drying feature means it’s not as lubricating as some grease products.

-Some users are unsure how to lubricate garage doors with this product, because the fluid is quite runny.
-Therefore, you can’t apply a thick layer in places that needs more lubricant.
+Some users are unsure how to lubricate garage doors with this product because the fluid is quite runny.
+Therefore, you can’t apply a thick layer in places that need more lubricant.